SV1CAL/Satellite-FUN/README.md

 NOTES:

 - The DJTSatLib.dll needs to be registered first (see below).
-- The dot is used as the decimal point symbol.
+- The dot is used as the decimal point symbol in config.txt and in the graphical interface.
 - If you use this software, please check regularly back as I am constantly working on any bugs found/reported.